North Carolina Christmas Tree Facts

 - Fraser fir is grown in the far Western North Carolina counties which include Alleghany, Ashe, Avery, Buncombe, Haywood, Henderson, Jackson, Macon, Madison, Mitchell, Swain, Transylvania, Watauga and Yancey.

-- The North Carolina Christmas Tree Industry is ranked second in the nation in number of trees harvested.
+- The North Carolina Christmas Tree Industry is ranked second in the nation in number of trees harvested and cash receipts.

 - North Carolina produces over 19% of the Real Christmas Trees in the U.S.